 Hmm, So how did all this begin?
 Hard to say at this point so best left for another tale, “Why we decided to do this now”.
 It’s fair to say though that Rick Stein’s “French Odyssey” series on the Canal du Midi had a hand in the decision making, tempting us with its syren call to warm climes, slower pace and promise of fine food and wine.

 Chris and Diana Grant lived on board their classic Dutch Barge Esme for 13 years until deciding to sell her in 2019 and return to the UK.
 Esme was built in 1927 at Amels yard in Makkum, Netherlands.
-The website is a record of their travels throughout UK, Belgium, France and the Netherlands over those years.
+The website is a record of their travels throughout UK, Belgium, France and the Netherlands over those years and will hopefully inspire new bargees to follow their trail.

 Wir er-leben unseren Lebenstraum!